springtwr/siyuan-code-tabs/README.md

 ## Known Issues
 - !!!
 Do not include `<` or `>` in code-block, as this can lead to code loss, see [Issue #11321 - siyuan-note/siyuan](https://github.com/siyuan-note/siyuan/issues/11321)  for details.
+- All tab styles are lost when exporting a document, so the plugin can only be used inside Siyuan Notes.

 ## Example
 **Hint: 3.0.12 and above need to turn on `Allow execution of scripts within HTML blocks` in Settings -> Editor**.